grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 6.  **Install the T1 Shield**– Remove the release paper from the TIM pad on the T1 shield lid.
 Gently lift the battery cable and assemble the shield lid in the direction indicated below, pressing around the shield cover with your hand.
-Check to ensure that there is no damage or deformation to the shield snaps.
+Check to ensure that there's no damage or deformation to the shield snaps.

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image76.png" alt-text="A close up of a computer chip.":::